-Why is it so few-lecturers, of all classes, real-ize the necessity of a cultivated voice?
+Why is it so few lecturers, of all classes, realize the necessity of a cultivated voice?
 I have seen a lady with rich trailing silks and flashing diamonds, speak in such a low and weak voice as to be a torture to her auditors, yet she had a fine physique, and the cost of one of her diamonds would have paid the expense of an elocutionary course that would have given her a voice of pow-er.
 I hold that no speakers have a right to torture an audience, and if they have a voice that can't be heard, let them keep silent.
 Audiences have rights that speakers are bound to respect.
-This does not apply to any of the speakers mentioned above, but does apply to even some on the spirit nal platform.
+This does not apply to any of the speakers mentioned above, but does apply to even some on the spiritual platform.

-Mrs. Hope Whipple read one afternoon a beau tiful essay on temperance; beautiful in its rhet. oric and grand in thought.
-She brings to our platform that culture and womsuliness that Mrs. Burleigh, Mrs. Livermore and Lucy Stone bring to the lyceum platform, and most glad am I to see that with returning health she returns to work.
-Those societies that have outgrown the "sweetened wind" and "hifalutin" of our ea: Her days, should call her to speak for them, for her presence is a benediction; her face, with its crown of gray hair.
+Mrs. Hope Whipple read one afternoon a beau-tiful essay on temperance; beautiful in its rhet-oric and grand in thought.
+She brings to our platform that culture and womanliness that Mrs. Burleigh, Mrs. Livermore and Lucy Stone bring to the lyceum platform, and most glad am I to see that with returning health she returns to work.
+Those societies that have outgrown the "sweeten-ed wind" and "hifalutin" of our earlier days, should call her to speak for them, for her presence is a benediction; her face, with its crown of gray halr, an inspiration.

 Mr. Langly, of Springfield, and Mr. Chas.
-Sulli-van, both line singers, and the latter a fine inspira-tional personator, Mr. Baxter, Mr. Vandercook, and a chorus of ladies and gentlemen, furnished and a chords of hadres and gentlemen, idmission fine music; and we were very glad to meet upon the grounds a Spiritualist, and to listen to his ren-dition of his own songs, Mr. Walter Kitteredge, author of the popular, "We're Tenting To-night on the Old Camp Ground."
+Sullivan, both fine singers, and the latter a fine inspirational personator, Mr. Baxter, Mr. Vandercook, and a chorus of ladies and gentlemen, furnished fine music; and we were very glad to meet upon the grounds a Spiritualist, and to listen to his rendition of his own songs, Mr. Walter Kitteredge, author of the popular, "We're Tenting To-night author of the popular, "V on the Old Camp Ground."